 - Summarise the most recent regulatory developments at international level in the area of privacy and data protection and analyse the potential implications of such developments for international organisations

 - Analyse state of play of data protection within international organisations.

 The two-day workshop was organized by the International Organization for Migration and the European Data Protection Supervisor (EDPS) and included topics such as:

 - Recent developments from the Humanitarian Action Working Group

 - Personal health data current practices and challenges from IOM, WFP and European Centre for Disease Prevention and Control

 - The role of the Data Protection Officer (DPO) from EDPS, Eurojust and Interpol

 - The EU General Data Protection Regulation (GDPR): data transfers to international organisations.

-Shashank Rai gave an introduction to ICC and its services, defining a number of cloud concepts (including infrastructure, platform and software) and strategies, with an emphasis on the market deviations in characteristics like on-demand self-service, resource pooling, rapid elasticity, broad network access and measured service.
+Shashank Rai gave an introduction to UNICC and its services, defining a number of cloud concepts (including infrastructure, platform and software) and strategies, with an emphasis on the market deviations in characteristics like on-demand self-service, resource pooling, rapid elasticity, broad network access and measured service.

 Shashank discussed threats to cloud computing and mitigating actions, with an emphasis on UN privileges and immunities that are often not honored in public cloud solutions.